sonatype/nxrm3-preview-ha-repository/README.md

 -->

-# Nexus Repository 3 High Availability (HA) Preview Helm and Sample YAML Repository
+# Nexus Repository 3 High Availability (HA) Preview Program Helm and Sample YAML Repository
 This repository contains resources for those in our Nexus Repository 3 High Availability Preview Program.

 ## Helm Chart for an HA Nexus Repository Deployment in AWS